 Clinicians & Clinical Practice

 Clinicians and clinical practices can play an integral role in protecting children from tobacco and secondhand smoke (SHS).
-Find the most relevant information on coding and payment, training and CME courses, practice guidelines, and resources for counseling parents about smoking cessation.
+In this section, you will find resources to help you ask patients and families the right questions about tobacco use and secondhand smoke exposure, including information on coding and payment, training and CME courses, clinical practice guidelines and tools, and information about how to have discussions about tobacco use and secondhand smoke exposure with patients and families.

 Talk With Your Doctor